Skip to main content

 • Technical debt - A concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer

-• Technical Debt Radio - A metric used to measure the cost of fixing the existing technical debt in a codebase compared to the cost of developing the entire codebase from scratch
+• Technical Debt Ratio - A metric used to measure the cost of fixing the existing technical debt in a codebase compared to the cost of developing the entire codebase from scratch

 • Test driven development - A software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases